Sign In to Your Account

 The gold/silver ratio will favor silver until it moves back into the lower end of the range.

-There are other reasons to expect good news in gold markets and great news for silver.
+There are other reasons to expect good news in gold markets and great news for silver bullion sales.

 Current prices rest near levels at or, for many producers, below the cost of production.
 The Fed spent most of the past decade printing trillions of dollars.
 Many of them sit idle in the form of excess reserves, representing pent up inflation just waiting to be released.
 And the federal government remains hopelessly insolvent, having resisted making any meaningful reforms to borrowing, spending, and entitlement promises.